Skip to main content

 (Screenshot by Yehudah Solomon of Overten Group)

 Under “Interpreting Experiment Results,” the screenshot reads, “By analyzing your experiment results, you can build and publish content with more confidence, and develop a content strategy for your brand.”
-This implies that MYE may help brands develop content strategies through Amazon’s data.

 And under “Tips for Experiments” the screenshot read, “Once you’ve started with experiments, multiply your learnings and build an experimentation strategy with these tips for experiments.”

 This seems to imply that Amazon will now be offering up tips to help sellers create successful A/B tests.
 News of this update first spread from a LinkedIn post and screenshot by Yehudah Solomon of Overten Group.
 It’s not entirely clear if this update will be a slow roll out or how Amazon will decide who will have access to MYE.

 We’ll be sure to keep you updated on all the latest ecommerce news to this and other Amazon features.
-Reach out below to learn how Pattern’s ecommerce expertise can help you sell more online.
+Reach out to learn how Pattern's ecommerce expertise can help you sell more online.